LeetLLM

 1Context gate: passed before judging 2Candidate slots: ['A', 'B'] 3Rubric criteria: ['actionability', 'clarity', 'concision'] 4Verdicts: ['A', 'B', 'tie', 'needs_human_review']

-In a deployed evaluator, serialize this packet, request from the chosen judge model, and store the raw packet plus parsed verdict.
+In a deployed evaluator, serialize this packet, request structured output from the chosen judge model, and store the raw packet plus parsed verdict.
 Don't rely on a hidden prompt that can't be reproduced during a regression.

 Treat the judge output as untrusted data

 The judge is another model.
-Its JSON can be malformed, its evidence can be irrelevant, and its preference can contradict its own rationale. and validate it just as you would validate a tool result from an agent.
+Its JSON can be malformed, its evidence can be irrelevant, and its preference can contradict its own rationale.
+Parse and validate it just as you would validate a tool result from an agent.

 validate-judge-result.py

 1@dataclass(frozen=True) 2class JudgeResult: 3 order: tuple[str, str] 4 preferred_slot: str 5 evidence: tuple[str, ...]
-6 needs_human_review: bool 7 8def parse_judge_result( 9 order: tuple[str, str], 10 raw: dict[str, object], 11) -> JudgeResult: 12 verdict = raw.get("verdict") 13 allowed = {"A", "B", "tie", "needs_human_review"} 14 if not isinstance(verdict, str) or verdict not in allowed: 15 raise ValueError(f"unsupported verdict: {verdict}") 16 17 raw_evidence = raw.get("evidence", []) 18 if not isinstance(raw_evidence, list) or not all( 19 isinstance(item, str) for item in raw_evidence 20 ): 21 raise ValueError("evidence must be a list of strings") 22 evidence = tuple(raw_evidence) 23 if verdict in {"A", "B"} and not evidence: 24 raise ValueError("decisive verdict requires criterion evidence") 25 26 return JudgeResult( 27 order=order, 28 preferred_slot=verdict, 29 evidence=evidence, 30 needs_human_review=verdict == "needs_human_review", 31 ) 32 33first_pass = parse_judge_result( 34 ("brief", "actionable"), 35 { 36 "verdict": "B", 37 "evidence": [ 38 "B gives the customer a next action; A stops after eligibility."
+6 needs_human_review: bool 7 8def parse_judge_result( 9 order: tuple[str, str], 10 raw: dict[str, object], 11) -> JudgeResult: 12 verdict = raw.get("verdict") 13 allowed = {"A", "B", "tie", "needs_human_review"} 14 if not isinstance(verdict, str) or verdict not in allowed: 15 raise ValueError(f"unsupported verdict: {verdict}") 16 17 raw_evidence = raw.get("evidence", []) 18 if not isinstance(raw_evidence, list) or not all( 19 isinstance(item, str) for item in raw_evidence 20 ): 21 raise ValueError("evidence must be a list of strings") 22 evidence = tuple(raw_evidence) 23 if verdict in {"A", "B"} and not evidence: 24 raise ValueError("decisive verdict requires criterion evidence") 25 26 return JudgeResult( 27 order=order, 28 preferred_slot=verdict, 29 evidence=evidence, 30 needs_human_review=verdict == "needs_human_review", 31 ) 32 33first_pass = parse_judge_result( 34 ("brief", "actionable"), 35 { 36 "verdict": "B", 37 "evidence": [ 38 "B gives the engineer a next action; A stops after the rollback requirement."
 39 ], 40 }, 41) 42 43assert first_pass.preferred_slot == "B" 44 45try: 46 parse_judge_result( 47 ("brief", "actionable"), 48 {"verdict": "B", "evidence": "B has a next action."}, 49 ) 50except ValueError as exc: 51 print(f"Malformed fixture blocked: {exc}") 52else: 53 raise AssertionError("malformed evidence container must be rejected") 54 55print(f"First pass preference slot: {first_pass.preferred_slot}") 56print(f"Recorded rationale: {first_pass.evidence[0]}")

 Output